RookieToExpert/interview/My_Self/centric.md

 PLM is much closer to the core of a company’s product strategy.
 So this role allows me to move beyond technical troubleshooting and contribute to real product delivery processes, which is a more meaningful direction for my long-term career.

-2. What is your understanding of this role?
+2. What is your understanding of this role? 你怎么理解这个岗位？

 - 回答：
 I understand this role as a technical point of ownership for customers using Centric’s PLM platform.